NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   ``extension/MonthlyScheduleMultipliers``                                       array                             No        See [#]_  12 comma-separated monthly multipliers
   =============================================================================  =======  ==========  ===========  ========  ========  ==============================

-  .. [#] If Efficiency and LabelEnergyUse not provided, LabelEnergyUse defaults to 42.6 W based on ANSI/RESNET/ICC 301-2022 Addendum C.
+  .. [#] If Efficiency and LabelEnergyUse not provided, LabelEnergyUse defaults to 42.6 W based on `ANSI/RESNET/ICC 301-2022 <https://codes.iccsafe.org/content/RESNET3012022P1>`_.
          If both are provided, LabelEnergyUse will be used in the model.
-  .. [#] If Count not provided, defaults to NumberofBedrooms + 1 based on `ANSI/RESNET/ICC 301-2019 <https://codes.iccsafe.org/content/RESNET3012019P1>`_.
+  .. [#] If Count not provided, defaults to NumberofBedrooms + 1 based on `ANSI/RESNET/ICC 301-2022 <https://codes.iccsafe.org/content/RESNET3012022P1>`_.
   .. [#] If WeekdayScheduleFractions or WeekendScheduleFractions not provided (and :ref:`schedules_detailed` not used), then :ref:`schedules_default` are used.
-  .. [#] If MonthlyScheduleMultipliers not provided (and :ref:`schedules_detailed` not used), defaults based on monthly average outdoor temperatures per `ANSI/RESNET/ICC 301-2019 <https://codes.iccsafe.org/content/RESNET3012019P1>`_
+  .. [#] If MonthlyScheduleMultipliers not provided (and :ref:`schedules_detailed` not used), defaults based on monthly average outdoor temperatures per `ANSI/RESNET/ICC 301-2022 <https://codes.iccsafe.org/content/RESNET3012022P1>`_

-Ceiling fan energy use is calculated per the Energy Rating Rated Home in `ANSI/RESNET/ICC 301-2019 <https://codes.iccsafe.org/content/RESNET3012019P1>`_.
+Ceiling fan energy use is calculated per the Energy Rating Rated Home in `ANSI/RESNET/ICC 301-2022 <https://codes.iccsafe.org/content/RESNET3012022P1>`_.

 .. note::